-Competency 3: Engage Anti-Racism, Diversity, Equity, and Inclusion (ADEI) in Practice Foundation practice behaviors: Social workers
+Competency 3: Engage Anti-Racism, Diversity, Equity, and Inclusion (ADEI) in Practice

 - a.
 Demonstrate anti-racist and anti-oppressive social work practice at the individual, family, group, organizational, community, research, and policy levels. - b.
 Demonstrate cultural humility by applying critical reflection, self-awareness, and self-regulation to manage the influence of bias, power, privilege, and values in working with clients and constituencies, acknowledging them as experts of their own lived experiences.